KadeFrank/EggsinEggs/README.md

 ![image](https://github.com/KadeFrank/EggsinEggs/assets/125382994/8199bebb-3ed2-4460-b17a-b48332e47ecd)![image](https://github.com/KadeFrank/EggsinEggs/assets/125382994/0a16d2bb-07a4-4976-979c-3978f87b7bef)

-The moving distance represents the forces applied to this object, and the corresponding displacement is obtained by the damping property of the mobilized eggshells, which is defined in the model.
+The moving distance represents the forces applied to this object, and the corresponding displacement is obtained by the plastic property in terms of the mobilized eggshells, which is defined in the model.
 Now, a very simple force-displacement (F-u) relationship is established, as shown below.

 ![image](https://github.com/KadeFrank/EggsinEggs/assets/125382994/3eea6a7b-2e32-4ba5-a5d1-cf71b6f6c629)